ngullotta/rewind/README.md

 ## Description
-Rewind is a wrapper around the Streamlink library to allow for custom plugins that are 'rerun' aware (like Twitch VODs)
+Rewind is a wrapper around the Streamlink library to allow for custom plugins that are 'past broadcast' aware (like Twitch VODs)

 Currently supported plugins:
 - Twitch